davidbrowncs/ScreenGrabber/README.md

 The selected area will now be available on your clipboard as an image.

+Press Esc to cancel selecting a screen region.

 Available on...
 -----------------
 Will currently only work on Windows, because of the native hook code needed for listening to global key and mouse events.